- National Geographic

-Hike, kayak and search for whales in the waters off Point Adolphus, a favored feeding area for humpback whales.
+Hike, kayak and search for whales in the waters of the Inian Islands.
 Keep watch on deck with marine mammal experts.
-Under the right conditions, lower the ship's hydrophone to listen in on the whale's communication.
+Under the right conditions, lower the ship's hydrophone to listen in on the whales' communication.
 After some thrilling whale watching, cruise Inian Pass in search of playful sea otters.

 Spend the entire day amidst the coves, fjords, tidewater glaciers and majestic mountains of Glacier Bay National Park.
 See glaciers that end abruptly at the water’s edge and observe them “calving” — tons of ice crashing into the sea — accompanied by an exhilaratingly thunderous sound.
 Mountain goats scaling the peaks, as well as harbor seals, Steller sea lions and puffins are some of the creatures you may observe.
 A visit to Tidal Inlet may bring the sight of brown bears lumbering up the hillside.
 A native Tlingit interpreter joins you onboard to share the legend of the area.